-Student Tuition Recovery Fund Disclosures: The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
-Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program and are a California resident, or are enrolled in a residency program and prepay all or part of your tuition.
+Student Tuition Recovery Fund Disclosures:

+The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
+Unless relieved of the obligation to do so, students must pay the state-imposed assessment for the STRF, or it must be paid on the student's behalf, if the individual is a student in an educational program and is a California resident or is enrolled in a residency program and prepays all or part of their tuition.